errsole/errsole.js/README.md

 * [Errsole with MongoDB](docs/mongodb-storage.md)

+## Errsole Dashboard

+After the setup, access the Errsole Web Dashboard at [http://localhost:8001/](http://localhost:8001/).

 ## Upcoming Features

 * **Search Logs:** We are adding a new feature to the Errsole Dashboard that enables you to search your app logs over a specified time period.